The article announcing the discovery of the inscription (IEJ 63: 39-49) is here.

 Mem will always be vertical (falling water) not horizontal (level water).

 The M in the Ophel text is neither vertical nor horizontal, but is leaning to the right, as also the presumed R (the head is facing rightwards, and yet all the heads in other inscriptions, except the one on the Beth Shemesh ostracon, are looking to the left).
-The first snake is apparently looking where the writing is heading, even though this position is anomalously unique for the Iron Age.
+The first snake (actually a set of water-waves) is apparently looking where the writing is heading, even though this position is anomalously unique for the Iron Age.
 But the human head and the snake are perchance pointing in the right direction.

 Lacking 'alep, `ayin, shin, and especially samek, and with the Q/R and L/P confusion, as also the uncertainty over its traveling direction, this inscription is well and truly concealing its identity from us.